-- The conventional two-trimester academic year (March, July and November) - 2.
-Three trimesters in one academic year, effectively fast-tracking the completion of your course - A normal two trimester load spread over the three trimesters in a academic year, for students experiencing learning difficulties (subject to approval from the Academic Manager or Course Coordinator) - 4.
-Other options are possible, by arrangement, in individually approved circumstances, at the discretion of the Head of School provided that Australian immigration regulations are observed.
+- 1. The conventional two-trimester academic year (March July November) - 2.
+Three trimesters in one academic year (March, July and November) effectively fast-tracking the completion of your course - A normal two trimester load spread over the three trimesters in a academic year, for students experiencing learning difficulties (subject to approval from the Head of School or Course Coordinator) - 4.
+Concurrent ELICOS and Higher Education academic studies for approved students under special circumstances where their learning situation warrants it and - Other options are possible, by arrangement, in individually approved circumstances, at the discretion of the Head of School provided that Australian immigration regulations are observed.